AckerApple/ack-aws-s3-playground/README.md

 After a script runs, watch the console for instructions on success or failure

 > In command terminal, type ONE of the following commands
+>> An error is expected for atleast the first TWO times you run any script below, follow the onscreen instructions to set aws & s3 access credentials

 ```
 npm run listBuckets